Government of Fresno County, California

-The Government of Fresno County is defined and authorized under the California Constitution, law, and the Charter of the County of Fresno.
-Much of the Government of California is in practice the responsibility of county governments, such as the Government of Fresno County.
-The County government provides countywide services such as elections and voter registration, law enforcement, jails, vital records, property records, tax collection, public health, and social services.
-In addition the County serves as the local government for all unincorporated areas.
+The government of Fresno County operates as a charter county under the California Constitution, California law, and the Charter of the County of Fresno.
+Much of the government of California is in practice the responsibility of county governments such as Fresno County.
+The county government provides countywide services such as elections and voter registration, law enforcement, jails, vital records, property records, tax collection, public health, and social services.
+In addition the county serves as the local government for all unincorporated areas.

-The County government is composed of the elected five-member Board of Supervisors, several other elected offices including the Sheriff, District Attorney, Assessor-Recorder, Auditor-Controller/Treasurer-Tax Collector, Coroner-Public Administrator, and Clerk/Registrar of Voters, and numerous county departments and entities under the supervision of the County Administrator.
+It is composed of the elected five-member Board of Supervisors, several other elected offices including the Sheriff, District Attorney, Assessor-Recorder, Auditor-Controller/Treasurer-Tax Collector, Coroner-Public Administrator, and Clerk/Registrar of Voters, and numerous county departments and entities under the supervision of the County Administrator.

 Some chartered cities such as Fresno provide municipal services such as police, public safety, libraries, parks and recreation, and zoning.
 Some other cities arrange to have the County provide some or all of these services on a contract basis.
 In addition, several entities of the government of California have jurisdiction conterminous with Fresno County, such as the Fresno County Superior Court.

 Organization

 Board of Supervisors

 The five-member elected Fresno County Board of Supervisors (BOS) is the county legislature.
 The board operates in a legislative, executive, and quasi-judicial capacity.
 As a legislative authority, it can pass ordinances for the unincorporated areas (ordinances that affect the whole county, like posting of restaurant ratings, must be ratified by the individual city).
 As an executive body, it can tell the county departments what to do, and how to do it.
 As a quasi-judicial body, the Board is the final venue of appeal in the local planning process.

-As of January 2019 the members of the Fresno County Board of Supervisors are:
+As of January 2025 the members of the Fresno County Board of Supervisors are: